sayandip18/frontend-kit/README.md

 * News website
 * E-commerce site with shopping cart and login/logout functionality.
 * Blogging site
 * Choose an UI design from https://www.figma.com/community and try to replicate it using CSS.
 Your first design will take a long time.
-Stick with it till it is finished, even it it takes a month.
+Stick with it till it is finished, even if it takes a month.
 You may even want to learn Material UI on the way too.
 * Video chat application with WebRTC
 * Text messaging application with Firebase backend.
 * Image carousel in React